NumanIbnMazid/django_starter/README.md

 1. Clone the git: `git clone https://github.com/NumanIbnMazid/django_starter.git`
 2. Go into the new directory: `cd django_starter`
-3. Create a `.env` file and provide required environment variables using the template `.env.example` or run `python utils/generate_env.py` to automatically generate the `.env` file.
-4. Install the required dependencies.
+3. Install the required dependencies.

    - Install Dependencies Using Pip